cammeresi/adif/README.md

 with parsed ADIF data from any source at any level with or without preprocessing.

 Input is read from a stream.
 File input is not assumed.
+Reading an entire file is not assumed; it's fine to start in the middle.
 Trailing data in the form of a partial tag or record can be ignored or return an error.
+Leading text is ignored.

 The code in this crate strives to be panic-free, fully safe, and lightweight in terms of memory usage.